Eliran-dev/Eliran-dev/README.md

 - 👋 Hi, I’m @Eliran-dev
-- 👀 I’m interested in robotics, smart home, web applications and AI.
+- 👀 I’m interested in robotics, smart home, Cyber security web applications and AI.
 - 🌱 I’m currently learning C for my robotics related projects (arduino programming), React native and js for smart home features, React for the web applications and Python for AI.
 - 💞️ I’m looking to collaborate on various AI, robotics related projects.